quon-titative-biology/examples/scAlign_kowalcyzk_et_al/scAlign_kowalcyzk_et_al.md

 ```

 ## scAlign setup
-The general design of scAlign's makes it agnostic to the input RNA-seq data representation.
+The general design of `scAlign` makes it agnostic to the input RNA-seq data representation.
 Thus, the input data can either be
 gene-level counts, transformations of those gene level counts or a preliminary step of dimensionality reduction such
 as canonical correlates or principal component scores.
 Here we create the scAlign object from the previously defined
-Seurat objects and perform both PCA and CCA on the unaligned data.
+`Seurat` objects and perform both PCA and CCA on the unaligned data.

 ```R
 ## Create paired dataset SCE objects to pass into scAlignCreateObject